-Note: It's safe to keep Modal in your render all the time.
-A modal will be rendered in the DOM only if it is active.
-Conditionally rendering Modal will prevent its animation from working.
+It's safe to keep Modal in your render all the time.
+The modal is rendered in the DOM only when it is active.
+Conditionally rendering the Modal will prevent its animation from working.

 const { active, activate, deactivate } = useToggle(false);